pyrsmk/MiniSuite/README.md

 MiniSuite 2.1.3
 ===============

-MiniSuite is a very concise and flexible unit testing tool which aims to have an intuitive/powerful API with a small learning curve.
+MiniSuite is a very concise and flexible unit testing tool which aims to have an intuitive API with a small learning curve.

 Installing
 ----------